Laniatores: Subtaxa

 Definitions and limits of superfamilies are still in a state of flux.
-The largest by far is the Gonyleptoidea, with almost 2,500 described species.
+The largest by far is the Gonyleptoidea, with over 2,000 described species.

 Geographic distribution

 Distribution of subunits of Laniatores is very interesting from the biogeographic point of view.
 The Travunioidea are typical of northern temperate regions while the Triaenonychoidea make their counterpart in the southern temperate regions.
 The other superfamilies are tropical, with many noteworthy endemisms and transcontinental relationships.